 Social Determinants of Health

 The purpose of Intermountain’s impact investing work is to Help People Live the Healthiest Lives Possible™ by supporting place-based initiatives that contribute to improved health and well-being.
-The place-based investing program accomplishes this by providing flexible capital to projects that address the social determinants of health.
+The place-based investing program accomplishes this by providing flexible capital to projects that address the social determinants of health within Intermountain Healthcare’s service area.
+This includes any location within a 200-mile radius of an Intermountain facility and encompasses Utah, Southern Nevada, and Southern Idaho.
 The social determinants of health are the conditions in which people are born, grow, live, work, and age that shape health.
 They include factors like health behaviors, socioeconomic status, and physical environment.
 Addressing these conditions is important for improving health and reducing longstanding disparities.
-Together, health behaviors, socioeconomic status, and physical environment (broadly, the social determinants of health) are a greater driver of health outcomes and life expectancy than clinical health treatment.
+Together, health behaviors, socioeconomic status, and physical environment are a greater driver of health outcomes and life expectancy than clinical health treatment.

-Intermountain’s impact investing work is focusing on a few key social determinants: housing instability, food insecurity, income and employment, and transportation.
+Intermountain’s impact investing work is focusing on a few key social determinants: housing stability, employment, and financial wellness.
 These social determinants have been chosen based on independent research on needs in Utah and findings from Community Health Needs Assessments (CHNA).
-While investments that address any of the social determinants included in the graphic above may qualify, Intermountain is actively working to develop investing opportunities in these four key areas.
+While investments that address any of the social determinants included in the graphic above may qualify, Intermountain is actively working to develop investing opportunities in these key areas.

 Intermountain’s impact investing initiative is a part of Intermountain’s commitment to “move upstream” by addressing community and environmental factors that contribute to health.
 The following guiding principles were developed to align the impact investing work with Intermountain’s broader upstream strategy.